BangerTech/openhab-fusion/README.md

 ### Quick Start
 1. Download the latest release
 2. Extract the files to your web server
+3. docker compose up --build
-3. Open the web interface
+4. Open the web interface on http://localhost:5050
-4. Connect to your OpenHAB instance
+5. Connect to your OpenHAB instance
-5. Start customizing your dashboard!
+6. Start customizing your dashboard!

 ## 🧩 Widgets